zsp2233000/MapleStoryAutoLevelUp/README.md

   Operate your character in the game and make sure you explore the whole map.
 * Press 'F4' to update the current scanned map to debug window.
 If you are satisfied with current map, proceed to record route by pressing 'F3', it will refresh the whole route map.
 * When recording route map, you can attack mobs on the way as the attack key won't be recorded.
 * Typically, a raw record route map won't work very well.
-Use Paint tool to edit the route map, and find tune the route
+Use Paint tool to edit the route map, and fine tune the route

 ## Want to Make a New Monster? → Mob Maker